moody/Dejunk/README.md

 - Sell junk items at a merchant automatically or on demand
 - Destroy junk items one at a time
 - Auto-repair and auto-sell when opening a merchant
-- Open all lootable bag items with a single command
+- Open lootable bag items one at a time from a dedicated frame
 - Overlay icons on junk items in your bags
 - Add Dejunk information to item tooltips, including the reason an item is considered junk
 - Set up keybindings or use chat commands for most operations